 - Practice going to that deeply relaxed place daily to balance the stressors in our lives

-- Learn to maintain sufficient calm in all situations that we can make wise decisions
+- Learn to maintain sufficient calm in all situations so that we can make wise decisions

 - Learn to focus on the moment, realize that the source of all suffering is wanting things to be different from how they are, and accepting with gratitude our true blessings

-Dr. Miller has integrated a number of effective techniques to help enable you to do this, including deep relaxation, meditation, self-hypnosis and guided imagery.
+Dr. Miller has integrated a number of effective techniques and audio programs to help you melt away stress, including deep relaxation, meditation, self-hypnosis, and guided imagery.
 All these can help you attain the peaceful states of serenity and stress relief.
-StressFitness will show you not only how to manage your stress, but how you can even harness its energy for optimal performance.
+His self-help program StressFitness will show you not only how to manage your stress, but how you can even harness its energy for optimal performance.